 There is another important consideration.
 Do we think it is possible for a geometric form to possess moral qualities, objectively speaking?
 If we think the answer is ‘yes’, then it is better if we steer well clear of occult practices.
 Such a person will get into one hell of a mess, and very quickly.
 The Devil never needs to be evoked by the incantations and gestures of any magician, as Goethe portrayed in his version of Faust.
 The Devil is at all times present—and more than willing to enter into a bargain.

-In many traditional systems the magician paces out the circle deosil, following the course of the sun as it appears from the earth.
-In our system the magician orbits the solar centre of the circle widdershins.
-The terrestrial point of view of the magician is raised to that of the sun in the midst of the solar system—the pentagrams of the zodiac and four elements are therefore turned upside down.
-We orient the Temple to the North, the place of the immortal or imperishable constellations.
+In some traditional rites the practitioner paces out the circle deosil, following the course of the sun as it appears from the earth.
+In our system the orientation is to polar North, the place of the immortal or imperishable constellations.
 In the historical Golden Dawn, the North was regarded as the place of greatest darkness.
 The North is in fact the place of greatest power, and is a gateway for that power to enter into the ritual sphere of operation.
-Far from emphasising material or ‘evil’ forces, the North Star is the key to effective theurgic operations.
+Far from emphasising material or ‘evil’ forces, polar orientation is the key to effective theurgic operations.

 Attributions of the Pentagram